 Low Speed Vehicles (LSV)

 Low Speed Vehicles (LSVs) must be titled, registered and insured in New Jersey.
-However, they are not subject to regular vehicle inspection and are exempt from sales tax.
+However, they are not subject to regular vehicle inspection and are exempt from state sales tax ONLY if they are certified by the Commissioner of the New Jersey Department of Environmental Protection (NJDEP).

 : Municipalities can impose an LSV ban on ALL roadways within their jurisdiction.
 As of April 2006, ordinances banning LSV's from roadways were proposed in Clifton, Fort Lee, Franklin Lakes, Fredon, Hightstown, Lakehurst, Middlesex Borough, Montville, Ocean Township, Point Pleasant Beach, Riverdale, South Plainfield, Summit, Wall Township, Wayne and Winslow.
 Please check with local officials for municipal ordinance restrictions.